 Wildfire Closes Parts Of Yosemite As Firefighters Try To Contain Blaze

-Yosemite National Park's most popular visitor destination is shuttering as of Wednesday, as a large wildfire continues to sweep through thousands of acres nearby.
+Yosemite National Park's most popular destination is shuttering as of Wednesday, as a large wildfire continues to sweep through thousands of acres nearby.

-The Ferguson Fire, stretching west of the park, has burned more than 38,500 acres and is just 25 percent contained as of Wednesday morning.
+The Ferguson Fire, stretching west of the park, has burned more than 38,500 acres and was just 25 percent contained as of Wednesday morning.

-Park areas that are closing until at least Sunday include Yosemite Valley, where visitors can see famed rock formations like El Capitan and Half Dome, and Mariposa Grove, an area containing more than 500 mature giant sequoia trees.
+Park areas that are closing until at least Sunday include Yosemite Valley, where visitors can see famed rock formations such as El Capitan and Half Dome, and Mariposa Grove, an area containing more than 500 mature giant sequoia trees.

 These parts do not appear to be in immediate danger from the fire.
 As Kerry Klein of Valley Public Radio reports, park spokesman Scott Gediman said the closure was primarily driven by concerns about smoke in the park.